grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/01 Azure Monitor.md

 ### Configuration using the test builder

-First, you have to enable the Azure Monitor integration into your organization.
+First, you have to configure the Azure Monitor settings for an organization.
 Click the `Cloud APM` option on the left sidebar menu under the `Manage` section, and select `Azure Monitor` from the list.

 ![Cloud APM - Azure Monitor Form UI](images/azure-monitor-cloud-app-form.png)